Boris Anje: SAPOLOGY

 Overview

-Over the past decade, Anje has exhibited internationally, with solo shows including SAPOLOGY.
-Never Stop Dreaming (OOA Gallery, Barcelona, 2026), A Decade of Imprints (Hoop Galerie, Dakar, 2025), and In the Body of a Woman (MAZEL Gallery, Brussels, 2023).
-His work has been featured in group exhibitions across Europe, Africa, and North America, including the Zeitz Museum of Contemporary Art Africa in Cape Town, Kunsthal Kade Museum in the Netherlands, 1:54 Contemporary African Art Fairs in London and New York and ArtX Lagos.
-He has participated in residencies in Cameroon, Morocco, and Nigeria, and his works are held in prominent private and institutional collections worldwide, including the World Bank Washington, the CCH Pounder Collection, the Schulting Art Collection, the Gandur Foundation, the DuSable Museum in Chicago and the Eco Bank collection in Cameroon.
+Over the past decade, Boris Anje has exhibited internationally in both solo and group exhibitions.
+Recent solo exhibitions include SAPOLOGY.
+Never Stop Dreaming (OOA Gallery, Sitges (Barcelona), 2026), A Decade of Imprints (Hoop Galerie, Dakar, 2025), and In the Body of a Woman (MAZEL Gallery, Brussels, 2023).
+His work has also been presented in major group exhibitions across Europe, Africa, and North America, including at Zeitz Museum of Contemporary Art Africa (Cape Town), Kunsthal Kade Museum (Netherlands), 1-54 Contemporary African Art Fair (London and New York), and Art X Lagos.

 -